balax85/textmanageapp/README.md

 # textmanageapp

-Nodejs example application
+A simple app to manage insert, visualization and update of posts.

+The technologies used are :

+  -MongoDB to persist data
-Exmaple application using MongoDb as store engine, Nodejs as application server and AngularJS as frontend technology
+  -NodeJs as application server
+  -Express to implement the REST service
+  -AngulaJs as frontend